 Tripura Trip

-• Kamalasagar Lake : An artificial lake in Tripura, India, constructed by King Dhanya Manikya of Tripura in the 15th century and is a popular spot for picnickers.
-A mela is held there every October during the Navaratri festival.
+• Kamalasagar Lake: An artificial lake constructed in the 15th century by King Dhanya Manikya, Kamalasagar is a popular picnic spot surrounded by scenic beauty.
+A major fair is held here every year during the Navaratri festival, drawing visitors from far and wide.

 ABOUT TRIPURA